singha-brother/Security_Notes/Portswigger/Access_Control/labs.md

 ---

-## Lab - 2: Unprotected admin functionality with unpredictable URL
+## Lab - 2: Unprotected admin functionality with unpredictable URL (A)

 - This lab has an unprotected admin panel.
 It's located at an unpredictable location, but the location is disclosed somewhere in the application.